 Serious incidents or persistent poor behaviour may lead to a fixed term exclusion of up to 5 days, using the national guidelines for exclusion (DfE Exclusion from maintained schools, academies and pupil referral units in England, September 2017).
 Only the Head Teachers of the schools are authorised to exclude a child.
 In the absence of the Head Teachers this can be authorised in writing via email to the Deputy Headteacher.
+In exceptional circumstances, in the absence of the Headteachers or Deputies, the most senior teacher on-site is authorised to give a fixed term exclusion and this would be confirmed by email, the same day, through the heads or deputies.
 Before a child returns to school, following exclusion, there will be a minuted reintegration meeting with a senior member of staff or safeguarding welfare officer on site that day with both the child and parents.